asynchronics/tachyonix/README.md

   application, you should use `futures`'s channels.
 * just like most other async channel with the exception of `flume`, its low-level primitives rely on `unsafe` (see [dedicated section](#safety)),
-* just like the bounded channels in the `futures` crate but unlike most other channels, sending requires mutable access to a `Sender`,
 * zero-capacity channels (a.k.a. rendez-vous channels) are not supported.